lune-climate/lune-docs/docs/api/flow-of-funds.md

 The decision as to which flow to implement ultimately depends on the use case.

-### Use case 1 - Customers purchase carbon credits for themselves
+### Use case 1 - You purchase carbon credits for your company

-Customers also pay for their credits, and their company name is displayed as the official beneficiary when credits are retired - Use **direct invoicing**.
+Your company pays for its credits, and your company name is displayed as the official beneficiary when credits are retired - Use **direct invoicing**.

-### Use case 2 - Customers that operate a b2b platform business
+### Use case 2 - Your business customers (B2B) purchase carbon credits through you

 Examples include a digital logistics company or a payments company.
-The platform business is Lune's customer.
-However, carbon credits are purchased and ultimately paid for by their customers.
-Their customers have a Lune Client Account, and their company's name also appears as the official beneficiary when credits are retired - Use **Lune Pay** and use a Client Account for each of their customers.
+Your companuy is Lune's customer.
+However, carbon credits are purchased and ultimately paid for by your customers.
+Your customers have a Lune Client Account, and their company's name also appears as the official beneficiary when credits are retired - Use **Lune Pay** and use a Client Account for each of yout customers.

-### Use case 3 - Customers that operate a b2c platform business
+### Use case 3 - Your consumer customers (B2C) purchase carbon credits through you

 Examples include a consumer Neobank app.
-The platform business is Lune's customer.
-However, carbon credits are purchased and ultimately paid for by their users.
+Your company is Lune's customer.
+However, carbon credits are purchased and ultimately paid for by your users.
 Integration does not require Client Accounts.
-The official beneficiary when credits are retired is usually Neobank's customers - Use **Lune Pay** where there is a preference to stay out of the flow of funds; otherwise, use **direct invoicing**.
+The official beneficiary when credits are retired is usually 'Neobank's customers' - Use **Lune Pay** where there is a preference to stay out of the flow of funds; otherwise, use **direct invoicing**.